Boone hopes Yankees ‘get to top of the mountain’ in 2019

 __ Boone thinks CC Sabathia could be ready for the start of the regular season after having a stent inserted on Dec.
 11 after a blockage was found in an artery from his heart.
 The left-hander, who says he plans to retire after this season, probably won’t throw his first bullpen for a couple more weeks.

-— Boome expects Luis Severino will be the opening day starter March 28 against Baltimore.
+— Boone expects Luis Severino will be the opening day starter March 28 against Baltimore.

 FARQUHAR MOVING FORWARD